-The Mexico City earthquakes of 1985 vividly showed that а major earthquake striking an urbanized area has the potential for causing large numbers of fatalities and injuries.
-That earthquake also underscored the point that the likelihood of being killed or injured in an earthquake is related to the type of setting an individual occupies at the time of earthquake impact.
-Some locations are more hazardous than others, due to such factors as distance from the epicenter of the earthquake, ground shaking intensity, building construction characteristics, and non-structural building hazards.
+The Mexico City earthquakes of 1985 vividly showed that a major earthquake striking an urbanized area has the potential for causing large numbers of fatalities and injuries.
+That earthquake also underscored the relationship between the likelihood of being killed or injured in an earthquake and the type of setting an individual occupies at the time of earthquake impact.
+Some locations are more hazardous than others, due to such factors as distance from the epicenter of the earthquake, local ground shaking intensity, building construction characteristics, and nonstructural building hazards.

-In the United States, old, unreinforced masonry buildings are widely regarded as a life and safety threat in the event of an earthquake because of their potential for collapse and major structural damage.
-Persons who live in these kinds of structures face a higher risk of being killed or injured in an earthquake than those who inhabit "safer" structures, such as wood frame dwellings.
-For this reason, a few California communities have passed special laws to make the strengthening or removal of these buildings mandatory, and the state of California recently passed a new law requiring local jurisdictions to conduct inventories of unreinforced masonry structures.
+In the United States, old unreinforced masonry buildings are widely regarded as a significant threat in the event of an earthquake because of their potential for collapse and major structural damage.
+Persons who live in these kinds of structures face a higher risk of being killed or injured in an earthquake than those who inhabit safer structures, such as wood-frame dwellings.
+For this reason, a few California communities have passed special laws to make the strengthening or removal of these buildings mandatory, and the state of California recently passed a law requiring local jurisdictions to conduct inventories of unreinforced masonry structures.

-More so than members of the general population, disabled persons tend to be unemployed and to have low incomes.
+As already mentioned, disabled persons tend to have higher rates of unemployment and lower incomes that members of the general population.
 It has been estimated that three-fifths of all disabled adults receive incomes that place them below the poverty level (Bowe, 1980).
 Disabled persons who are left to rely solely on their own resources probably do not fare well in the high-cost Southern California housing market.
 Like other low-income persons, they may have to accept living in less desirable housing, because that is all they can afford.
-In Los Angeles, this could mean living in the older sections of the city--those sections that contain the old, unreinforced masonry buildings that are most likely to heavily damaged in a major earthquake.
-Unreinforced brick be apartment buildings have been a source of housing for low-income renters.
-Questions about the possible impact of renovation on rents and on the supply of affordable rental housing for lowincome and elderly persons were raised during the 1970's in the debate over the Los Angeles hazardous buildings ordinance (Alesch and Petak, 1986).
+In Los Angeles, this could mean living in the older sections of the city that contain the old unreinforced masonry buildings that are most likely to be heavily damaged in a major earthquake.
+In particular, unreinforced brick apartment buildings have been a source of housing for low-income renters.
+Questions about the possible impact of renovation on rents and on the supply of affordable rental housing for low-income and elderly persons were raised during the 1970s in the debate over the Los Angeles hazardous buildings ordinance (Alesch and Petak, 1986).

-We conducted several analyses to determine where members of the disabled population in Southern California live and to assess the level of hazard associated with these areas.
-For purposes of these analyses, the disabled population was defined as made up of (1) persons age 16 to 64 years of age who reported having a work disability in the 1980 census; and (2) persons 65 and older who reported having a transportation disability.
+We conducted several analyses to determine where members of the disabled population in Southern California live and to assess the level of hazard associated with those areas.
+For purposes of these analyses, the disabled population was defined as made up of 1) persons age 16 to 64 years of age who reported having a work disability in the 1980 census; and 2) persons 65 and older who reported having a transportation disability.
 The first set of analyses involved plotting maps to show the residential patterns of disabled persons.
-Another analysis focused on the types of multi-family buildings in which disabled persons were living at the time of the census.
+A subsequent analysis focused on the types of multifamily buildings in which disabled persons were living at the time of the census.